sbercloud-terraform/terraform-provider-sbercloud/docs/resources/cce_cluster.md

 API response, security or some other reason.
 The missing attributes include:
 `delete_efs`, `delete_eni`, `delete_evs`, `delete_net`, `delete_obs`, `delete_sfs` and `delete_all`.
 It is generally
 recommended running `terraform plan` after importing an CCE cluster.
 You can then decide if changes should be applied to the cluster, or the resource definition should be updated to align with the cluster.
-Also, you can ignore changes as below.
+Also you can ignore changes as below.

 ```